alecjara/eLit/README.md

 ## Summary

-eLit stands for Electronic Literature, I am a passionate reader and when you read about 15 books a month it becomes a very expensive hobby so instead of buying new books all the time I created a program to find my next ebook to read free of charge.
+eLit stands for Electronic Literature, I am a passionate reader and read about 15 books a month, since it is a very expensive hobby I decided to create a program to find my next ebook for free.

 ## Tech used:
 - React.js